-The high content of solvation water acts as an elastic shock absorption that function as a biomechanical spring of great importance, especially in articular cartilage.
+The high content of solvation water acts as an elastic shock absorption that functionas a biomechanical spring of great importance, especially in articular cartilage.
 Within the cartilage matrix, immediately surrounding each chondrocyte, is a zone of glycosaminoglycan-rich, collagen-poor matrix.
 This peripheral zone, called the capsule, histochemically exhibits intense basophilia.

-- Chondrocytes: at the periphery of hyaline cartilage, the chondrocytes have an elliptic shape, with the long axis parallel to the surface.
-Further in, they are round and may appear in groups of up to 8 cells originating from mitotic divisions of a single chondrocyte, the proliferating chondrocytes are accumulated in rows.
-Cartilage cells and the matrix shrink during histologic preparation, causing the irregular shape of the chondrocytes and their retraction from the capsule. - Perichondrium: except in articular cartilage of joints, all hyaline cartilage is covered by a layer of dense c.t., the perichondrium which is essential for the growth and maintenance of cartilage.
-It is rich in collagen fibers and contains cells that resemble fibroblasts.
-These extend from the periphery of the perichondrium but are more numerous closer to the cartilage.

-• Nutrition: in general cartilage is devoid of vessels, lymphatics, and nerves.
+• Perichondrium: except in articular cartilage of joints, all hyaline cartilage is covered by a layer of dense connective tissue, the perichondrium which is essential for the growth and maintenance of cartilage.
+It is rich in collagen fibers and contains cells that resemble fibroblasts. • Nutrition: in general cartilage is devoid of vessels, lymphatics, and nerves.

-The fluid of the matrix permits nutrients, dissolved gases, and waste products to diffuse readily between the small b.v. of the perichondrium and the more deeply placed chondrocytes.
+The fluid of the matrix permits nutrients, dissolved gases, and waste products to diffuse readily between the perichondrium and the more deeply placed chondrocytes.

-- Retrogressive changes: with old age, cartilage loses its translucency and becomes less cellular, and the matrix shows less basophilia owing to a loss of proteoglycans and an increase in non-collagenous proteins.
-The most important retrogressive change within cartilage is calcification. - Regeneration: the ability to regenerate an area of cartilage that has been lost or damaged is low.
-A fracture of mature cartilage may be repaired by dense c.t. maybe later replaced by bone. - Elastic cartilage: Occurs in locations where support with flexibility is required as in the external ear, auditory tube, and epiglottis.
+• Retrogressive changes: with old age, cartilage loses its translucency and becomes less cellular, and the matrix shows less basophilia owing to a loss of proteoglycans and an increase in non-collagenous proteins.
+The most important retrogressive change within cartilage is calcification.

+Regeneration: the ability to regenerate an area of cartilage that has been lost or damaged is low.

+2- Elastic cartilage: Occurs in locations where support with flexibility is required as in the external ear, auditory tube, and epiglottis.
 In fresh condition, it is yellow in color.
 The matrix contains extensive networks of elastic fibers.
 The cartilage is surrounded by a perichondrium elastic cartilage and is less likely to undergo retrogressive changes.

-Figure3: Elastic cartilage
+Figure2: Elastic cartilage

-Fibrocartilage: Occurs where tough support or tensile strength is required, e.g. intervertebral discs, in the symphysis pubis, and where some tendons and ligaments are attached to the bone.
+3-Fibrocartilage: Occurs where tough support or tensile strength is required, e.g. intervertebral discs, in the symphysis pubis, and where some tendons and ligaments are attached to the bone.
 It never occurs alone but merges gradually into neighboring hyaline cartilage or with dense fibrous tissue.
 It is composed of dense collagenous c.t. between bundles of which there are small regions of hyaline cartilaginous matrix containing lacunae with enclosed cells.
 This cartilage is devoid of perichondrium.

-Figure 4: Fibrocartilage.
+Figure 3: Fibrocartilage.